JanZaion/jan-zaion-web/src/mds/Interactive-Beats.md

 ---
 title: 'Interactive Beats'
-tag_line: 'Interactive Beats are a browser based sequencer that will make you feel like the Loop Daddy himself.'
+tag_line: 'Interactive Beats is a browser based sequencer that will make you feel like the Loop Daddy himself.'
 cover_image: '/images/Interactive_Beats_cover.webp'
 repo: 'https://github.com/JanZaion/interactivebeats/'
 download: 'https://janzaion.github.io/interactivebeats/'
 metaTitle: 'Interactive Beats'
-metaDescription: 'Interactive Beats are a browser based sequencer that will make you feel like the Loop Daddy himself.'
+metaDescription: 'Interactive Beats is a browser based sequencer that will make you feel like the Loop Daddy himself.'
 metaKeywords: 'Interactive music'
 ---